pavel-grigorev/spring-icomponent/README.md

 java.lang.String
 ```

-# Customizing annotation
+# Customizing annotations

-When you want to build a custom annotation for marking a specific type of service, you usually meta-annotate it like so:
+When you want to build a custom annotation for marking a specific type of service, you usually meta-annotate it with `@Component` or `@Service` like so:

 ```java
 @Retention(RUNTIME)